 His father, Thomas James “Sonny” Nevin died in 1948.
 By 1949, Athol and Winifred Nevin were living in Melbourne and he was working as a storeman (see Electoral Roll for Mitcham, Vic. below).

-Noble Numismatics offered seven of his medals at auction (no date).
-See the catalogue at NOBLE AUCTIONS [pdf]: Catalogue Notes for Auction of British Single Medals from the Tom Hanley Collection (n.d.
+Noble Numismatics offered seven of his medals at auction, catalogue listing: Single Medals from the Tom Hanley Collection (n.d.
 1987?)

 Group of Seven: 1939-45 Star;

 Africa Star – one bar – 8th Army;

 Defence Medal 1939-45;